quanterall/HaskellMaterials/basics/extras/testing.md

 #### Exercises (Mocking effects with type classes)

+1. Write a function that takes a `FilePath` and returns the file's line count.
+Make sure this works for real file interaction and then write tests for it where you use a mocked file system.

+2. Create a function that calculates the sha256 hash of a file[0] and writes the hash to a file with the same name but with the added extension `.sha256`.
+Write tests for a mocked file system first and then test it with real file system access.
+Note that writing to the file system will likely require slightly different code for the mocking of the file system access than reading did.

-1. Write a function that pulls down the contents of a web page and decodes them as a given structure based on the return value:
+3. Write a function that pulls down the contents of a web page and decodes them as a given structure based on the return value:

 ```haskell
 getAs :: (FromJSON a) => String -> IO (Either String a)
 ```

-   Write a test for this function than ensures that we get a valid response for a web page that exists and when the data can be decoded as the following structure:
+   Write a test for this function that ensures that we get a valid response for a web page that exists and when the data can be decoded as the following structure:

 ```haskell